Clemente Soto Velez Cultural and Educational Center

-Building: Charles B. J. Snyder
+Clemente Soto Vélez Cultural and Educational Center

-The Clemente Soto Vélez Cultural and Educational Center is the foremost architectural landmark in that part of the Lower East Side still known as Loisaida.
+The Clemente Soto Vélez Cultural and Educational Center a landmark in Lower East Side.
 The Dutch Neo-Gothic building was designed as a public school by Charles B. J. Snyder.
 He is widely recognized for his transformation of school building design and quality during his tenure as Superintendent of School Buildings of the New York City Board of Education between 1891 and 1923.

 Snyder perceived school buildings as civic monuments that would better society and sought to provide spaces for learning that would offer a respite from noisy streets and poverty.
-He was an inventive designer who at his best created school buildings that were appropriately imposing in their neighborhood settings, and that also, in both their massing and their ornamentation, showed a light-handedness that kept the structures from feeling oppressive.

 He was concerned with health and safety issues in public schools and focused on fire protection, ventilation, lighting, and classroom size.
 Snyder used terra cotta blocks in floor construction to improve fireproofing, and large and numerous windows to allow more light and air into the classrooms.

 The subject building, located on a corner lot, is L-shaped in configuration and five stories in height.
 A dramatic steeply pitched roof line punctuated by dormers defines the street facades.

 The building has a rich variety of ornamental details in terra cotta, limestone and brick.
 At the time the project commenced, many of the original wood windows remained while others had been replaced with less ornate wood or aluminum frames.
 An iron fence surrounds the facility at the street facades and there are five entrance vestibules with wrought iron gates, bluestone steps and mosaic tile floors.

-After over a century of service without substantial rehabilitation, the building was in very poor condition when Superstructures began an investigation of the exterior in 2006.
+After over a century of service without substantial rehabilitation, the building was in poor condition when Superstructures began an investigation of the exterior in 2006.
 By that point there had been a sidewalk shed in place for eight years due to the deteriorated condition of the façade.
-Interviews done as part of a master planning study conducted by The Clemente during this period confirmed a deep respect and admiration for the architecture of the building’s exterior.
-However, there was a vital interest in improving the safety of the building and in providing a more welcoming entrance.

 The complete exterior restoration completed in 2012 under the direction of Superstructures Engineers + Architects included roof replacement and repair, replacement of bulkheads and copper gutters, replacement and/or repair of brick masonry, restoration or replacement of terra cotta, replacement and/or restoration of windows, cleaning of limestone and terrazzo.
 The NYC Department of Cultural Affairs and NYC Department of Citywide Administrative Services funded the project, which was managed by the NYC Department of Design and Construction.
 In 2013 the exterior restoration project was recognized by the New York Landmarks Conservancy with its prestigious Lucy G. Moses Preservation Award.